Matt Koperniak

-Matthew Hayden Koperniak (born February 8, 1998) is an American professional baseball outfielder for the St. Louis Cardinals of Major League Baseball (MLB).
+Matthew Hayden Koperniak (born February 8, 1998) is an American professional baseball outfielder who is a free agent.

 Amateur career

-Koperniak grew up in Adams, Massachusetts and attended Hoosac Valley High School, where he played baseball, basketball, and football.
+Koperniak was born in London, United Kingdom, where his father was stationed, but moved to Adams, Massachusetts at age two.
+He attended Hoosac Valley High School, where he played baseball, basketball, and football.

 Koperniak attended Trinity College and played college baseball for the Trinity Bantams.
 He batted for a .310 average as a freshman.
 He was named first team All-New England Small College Athletic Conference (NESCAC) after batting .388 with 47 hits, five home runs, and 20 runs batted in (RBIs) in 33 games played.
 As a junior, Koperniak batted .394 with 63 hits, 13 doubles, three triples, six home runs, and 31 RBIs.
 In the summer of 2018, he played for the North Adams SteepleCats in the New England Collegiate Baseball League and in 2019, briefly played collegiate summer baseball with the Harwich Mariners of the Cape Cod Baseball League before returning to play with the SteepleCats.
-Koperniak's senior season was canceled after three games due to the coronavirus pandemic.
+Koperniak's senior season was cancelled after three games due to the coronavirus pandemic.
 After graduating from Trinity in 2020 with a Bachelor of Science degree in Biology, he initially intended to transfer to Kansas State University for his final season of collegiate eligibility.